zahta/deep-learning/README.md

     -  **Python and CPU version of PyTorch on windows, using conda:**
        - Create a new environment by `conda create --name pytorch`.
        - Activate the new environment by `conda activate pytorch`.
-       - Install Python by `conda install python -y`
+       - Install Python by `conda install python -y`.
-       - Install Jupyter lab by `conda install jupyterlab -y`
+       - Install Jupyter lab by `conda install jupyterlab -y`.
        - Install some required packages, e.g., numpy by `conda install numpy -y`.
        - Run the install command `conda install pytorch torchvision cpuonly -c pytorch`.